-The BCRC has established clearly defined research outcomes through a comprehensive stakeholder engagement process.
-Please refer to the research outcomes highlighted below before deciding to submit a letter of intent.
+The BCRC and ABP have established clearly defined research outcomes through a comprehensive stakeholder engagement process.
+Please refer to the detailed research outcomes listed below before deciding to submit a letter of intent.

 Application forms and information

 Letters of intent must be prepared on the form provided by the BCRC.
 The form, together with instructions, can be downloaded from www.beefresearch.ca.
 In the interests of improved funding efficiency, the BCRC reserves the right to share letters of intent with other research funders.